Stari Grad, Užice: Modern

 A detailed account on the fort was left by the Ottoman traveler Evliya Çelebi who spent three days in the fort in 1664:

 The fortress remained like this until the 17th century, when, due to the Austro-Turkish wars, the fortification was again expanded and upgraded.
 After the Austrian withdrawal in 1738 following another war, the Turks again reconstructed the fort, including the citadel's tower.
 With Austrian incursions and Serbian rebellions, the fortress was in this period variously held by the Ottomans, Austrians and Serbs.

 By the protocols of the 1862 Kanlıca Conference, the Turks had to evacuate some of the fortresses they held in, now, autonomous Serbia.
 There were six in total, and one of them was Užice.
 The protocols, signed by the ruling Prince Mihailo Obrenović, also stipulated that the abandoned fortresses had to be demolished and made unusable for any future military purpose.
 The fort was mined and destroyed in January 1863.

-Present
+Reconstruction

-The remnants of the ramparts, towers and buildings, up to one meter tall, survived.
-They were reduced to that height during the 1863 demolition.
-Acting as a blueprint, they allow to envision the former appearance of the complex.
+After decades of being an inaccessible ruin, a multi-phase reconstruction project began with the aim of preserving the fortress and opening it to the public.
+The fortress complex consists of three main parts: the Upper, Middle, and Lower Town.

-From 2000 to 2002, there was a summer theatre stage on the top.
+The first phase of the project, focusing on the complete restoration of the citadel (Upper Town), was completed in late 2023.
+This phase included the conservation of the walls, archeological research, and the construction of pathways and a visitors' center to make the site safe and accessible.
+Work has since continued on the Middle Town, with a significant focus on rebuilding the Water Tower, a dominant six-story structure within the fortress walls.
+Future plans include the full restoration of the Middle and Lower Towns of the complex.